germanger/csvhelper/README.md

 ## Usage

+Include the MangerCSV.dll in your project

-Call the static member `GetCSVString`, by passing the following parameters:
+Call the static member `MangerCSV.CSVHelepr.GetCSVString`, by passing the following parameters:

 * inputList: List of dynamic objects
 * cultureInfo: Default is InvariantCulture.
 This parameter is relevant when converting decimal numbers to string.